 • Optimise working capital: Streamline your inventory management, control operating expenses, and identify areas where you can reduce costs without compromising service quality.
 By efficiently managing your working capital, you can free up funds to cover upfront costs more effectively.

 • Leverage technology and automation: Implement technology solutions and automation tools to streamline payment processes and reduce administrative overhead.
-Use online payment gateways, automated invoicing systems, and accounting software to simplify payment collection and improve cash flow visibility.
+Use payment gateway, automated invoicing systems, and accounting software to simplify payment collection and improve cash flow visibility.

 3. Maintaining demand and supply with contract employees or outsourced vendors